 The door latch is also adjustable, as the latch pin on the right hand side of the firebox is fitted through a slot which enables the latch pin to be loosened, moved back and re-tightened.

 Hair-line cracks are not uncommon and are a result of the intense heat within the Metro’s firebox, coupled with mechanical damage caused by accidental impact when fuel is being loaded.
-However if the side bricks become cracked to the extent that they start to break up and fall into the fire, they must be replaced.
+However if the side bricks become cracked to the extent that they start to break up, they must be replaced.

 Over a period of time ash will build up in the base of the Metro’s firebox and require removal.
 The time this build-up takes depends on the density and cleanliness of your fuel.
 To remove the excess ash your Metro should not be operating.